spdx/spdx-spec/docs/annexes/spdx-license-expressions.md

 (LGPL-2.1-or-later OR BSD-3-Clause) AND MIT
 ```

-states the OR operator should be applied before the AND operator.
+states the "OR" operator should be applied before the "AND" operator.
 That is, one should first select between the LGPL-2.1-or-later or the BSD-3-Clause license before applying the MIT license.

 ## Complete grammar